dariomj/HP-280-G1-EFI-BigSur/README.md

 # Bugs

+- Sleep causes screen flickering.
-- Glitching video with trasparency effects. (could be me for using an adapter)
+- Glitching video with trasparency effects, photos and Siri. (could be me for using an adapter)

 # Specifications of the PC